chinapedia/wikipedia.abstract.en/Page/Algorithm.md

 Algorithm example

-Sorting_quicksort_anim.gif sorting an array of randomized values.
+sorting an array of randomized values.
 The red bars mark the pivot element; at the start of the animation, the element farthest to the right-hand side is chosen as the pivot.]]

 One of the simplest algorithms is to find the largest number in a list of numbers of random order.
 Finding the solution requires looking at every number in the list.
 From this follows a simple algorithm, which can be stated in a high-level description in English prose, as: